-COVID-19 Update: In person meetings are no longer safe as the pandemic has profoundly affected the gateway communities and counties of the Eastern Sierra.
+*COVID-19 Update: In person meetings were not safe during the pandemic and COVID-19 profoundly effected the gateway communities and counties of the Eastern Sierra.
 The MLTPA team established the virtual and digital systems necessary to pursue and complete the identified tasks for completion of the “Regional Recreation Stakeholder Engagement”.
 Many thanks to the Eastern Sierra's unprecedented open-access broadband network capacity via Digital 395 for providing the necessary broadband capacity to undertake these efforts in virtual and digital environments.

 Click above to download and review the complete list of Project Ideas submitted by Eastern Sierra Recreation Stakeholders.
 This list includes all 183 Project Ideas received, along with their desirability scores for stewardship, access, and community benefit.
 Scoring was provided by the public through virtual meetings in the final months of 2020.
 Projects are sorted by their overall (composite) score.

 Click above to access the complete list of Project Ideas submitted by the Eastern Sierra Recreation Stakeholders.
 This filterable Google Sheet includes all 183 Project Ideas, along with their desirability scores for stewardship, access, and community benefit.
 Sort and filter the project ideas as you see fit!